 Bryant Koshu talked about creating concepts for the VR game Archangel using Oculus Medium and discussed the advantages of the program.
-More about the project you ca find here.

 One of the biggest challenges I faced during the production of Archangel was to create a 2D concept and translating that into VR view.
 Traditionally, I would concept out in Photoshop and flesh out the concept in 3D using other 3D programs.
 However, sometimes the translation from Photoshop to other 3D programs doesn’t quite look how I envisioned.
 On top of that, the time it took to paint a concept in Photoshop and build the model afterward in 3D took weeks and sometimes months.
 During the production of Archangel, I discovered I could use a VR sculpting program called Oculus Medium.